 Only 2 versions of standard EN 301 549 have been harmonised to date:

-A period of overlap is provided for, so that Member States have time to adapt to the new version.
+A period of overlap is provided for when a new version of the standard is harmonised, so that Member States have time to adapt to it.

 Not all versions of a technical standard are necessarily harmonised.
-It is up to the European Commission to decide whether to harmonise a standard or not, by publishing a reference.
+It is up to the European Commission to decide whether to harmonise a standard or not, by publishing a reference in the Official Journal.
 If a version is not harmonised, it does not have legal effect at European level, although it could still be useful for other purposes.

 History of the technical standards and harmonisation